perch fishing

 perch reel

-The best perch spinning reels are between sizes 1000 – 3000.
-For most people, 2500 / 3000 is ideal.
-An example is the Daiwa Ninja.
-If you are looking for a very cheap reel, this guide will not help you.
-That’s because each part of your lure fishing setup is dependent on the other parts to work properly, and if you have a crap reel, your nice braid or lightweight fluorocarbon line will get in tangles and the reel is likely to struggle with lighter lines.
-This in turn makes it harder to fish with lighter lures.
-Quality is more important with ultra-light spinning outfits than it is with regular spinning rods.
+The best perch spinning reels fall within the sizes 1000 – 3000.
+For most people, 2500 / 3000 proves ideal.
+Take the Daiwa Ninja as an example.
+If you seek a very cheap reel, this guide will not assist you.
+The reason is that each part of your lure fishing setup relies on the other parts for proper functioning.
+If your reel is substandard, your nice braid or lightweight fluorocarbon line will tangle.
+Consequently, the reel will likely struggle with lighter lines.
+This makes fishing with lighter lures more challenging.
+Quality holds more importance with ultra-light spinning outfits than with regular spinning rods.

 If you’re unsure about reel sizes, get a perch rod & reel combo